loftyyyy/TicTacSwing/Readme.md

 -   **`AIMove` Method:** Calls the `Minimax` class to calculate the optimal move and updates the board.

 ## How to Play
+- Here's a web representation of the [game](https://loftyyyy.github.io/TicTacWeb/).

 1.  **Clone the Repository:**